Mohamedkarout1/Promotions-Website.github.io/README.md

 ## reminders
 - None yet
 ### to do list
--create a to do list
+- create a to do list
 - add more iteams from the paper